 - Sheet Sleeping Bag Liner (with integrated pillow cover, or bring one)

 For bedding, you need to take a sleeping bag liner.
 Sleeping bag liners are mandatory in all huts, with duvets and pillows still provided.
-The odd Italian hut require you to take your own sleeping bag (eg the Torino Hut) – we will tell you if this is needed and also have a few spares.
+The odd Italian hut require you to take your own sleeping bag (eg the Torino Hut) – we will tell you if this is needed and we also have a few spares.

 At the moment we need to adopt a flexible approach to mountain objectives, so be prepared to adjust itineraries in order to avoid problems such as over crowding – eg avoiding popular routes or huts/cable cars at popular times, reduce time spent on summits etc.